 After Naval ROTC, a newly commissioned officer from the Naval Reserve Officer Training Corps (NROTC) program may decide to become a Navy Seal.
 Special Warfare Officers develop skills in unconventional warfare, coastal and river interdiction, and the collection of tactical intelligence.

-What Government Careers Besides Military are Available After ROTC?
+What Government Careers Besides the Military are Available After ROTC?

 There are jobs available after ROTC in the government that are not military jobs.
 Many of those are Homeland Security jobs.
 Homeland Security careers encompass a large group of positions including Border Patrol, customs, cybersecurity, and Secret Service.
 For someone interested in this type of position, a Homeland Security degree helps students develop a strong understanding of the constantly changing challenges of transnational security, terrorist groups, and cyber warfare.